brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-portlet/documentation/auto_provisioning.markdown

 ### General Information

-* requires integration from customer.liferay.com, web.liferay.com, and Zendesk
+* Requires integration from customer.liferay.com, web.liferay.com, and Zendesk
-  * creates an OSB project and order workflow tasks on customer.liferay.com
+  * Creates a Support Project and order workflow tasks on customer.liferay.com
-  * validates and handles corp projects via integration to web.liferay.com
+  * Validates and handles corp projects via integration to web.liferay.com
-  * once workflow updates offerings on an OSB project, the project is then synced to Zendesk through our model listeners
+  * Once workflow updates offerings on a Support Project, the Support Project is then synced to Zendesk through our model listeners

 #### RabbitMQ Debugger Tab